-Over the summer break of 2020 we have created four professional 'broadcast standard' podcast/ audio versions of our most popular existing workshops/plays, which can be utilized with ease, within individual classes, in lesson times, as and when staff wish.
+Since the summer break of 2020 we have created professional 'broadcast standard' podcast/ audio versions of our most popular existing workshops/plays, which can be utilized with ease, with individual classes, in lesson times as and when staff wish.

 ‘Karen and Lee’ (based on ‘Kids Having Kids’)